Stroud’s favourite sporting son Jack Russell, the former Gloucestershire and England wicket-keeper has recently turned 60.

 What is your ideal weekend?
-Painting pictures in the Stroud valleys and watching Forest Green Rovers win at home.
+Painting pictures in the Stroud valleys and Forest Green Rovers winning at home.

 What is on your bucket list?
 Paint as many pictures as I can in inspiring places.
 Would like to paint a picture in every Gloucestershire parish.

 What is the most important lesson life has taught you?
 Time is precious, make the day count.
 When it gets to the evening, think a little bit about making tomorrow count!